rahul-tar/technical-documentation/technical-documentation.md

 | Vanilla | Teaspoon | [0.20, 0.40] |
 | Blueberry | Packet | [0.25, 0.50] |

-## Buyer utility function
+## Human utility function (Buyer)

-The buyer utility function is specified by the following 18 parameters.
+The human buyer utility function is specified by the following 18 parameters.
 The 8 parameters highlighted in black are fixed in value, while the 10 parameters highlighted in blue are generated randomly in each round, with specified ranges.

 - C: value in USD for producing a plain cake.
 (After purchasing the requisite goods, the human uses the Human Assistant tool to designate them as intended for a cake.)
 - P: value in USD for producing a batch of pancakes.
 (After purchasing the requisite goods, the human uses the Human Assistant tool to designate them as intended for pancakes.)